I am currently an Assistant Teaching Professor in the Department of Politics at Drexel University.

 As such, rather than being confined exclusively to the study of political institutions or political behavior, my research interests encompass both of these two major lines of inquiry within the American Politics subfield.

-On this website, you can access my CV, learn more about my research and teaching interests, and obtain my contact information.
+On this website, you can access my CV, download copies of my publications and working papers, learn more about my research and teaching interests, and obtain my contact information.
 And of course, if any of my research is of interest to you, or if you have any questions about me or my work, please do not hesitate to get in touch.
 Thank you for visiting!